General Hair Care

 Discolouration is very common, especially in blonde shades where chlorine and sun cream chemically react with the hair extension dye turning the hair bright pink/peach.
 If this does happen get in touch and I will talk you through some steps to attempt to remove the pink/peach tone.
 In many cases discolouration, especially in blonde shades is irreversible

-Although I do not recommend wearing your hair extensions on holiday, if you are planning on going abroad and want to keep your extensions in, please get in touch and I will send you my top tips to try and protect your hair extensions
+Although I do not recommend wearing your hair extensions on holiday, if you are planning on going abroad and want to keep your extensions in, please get in touch and I will send you my top tips to try and protect your hair extensions.
+All hair suppliers recommend not wearing hair extensions abroad under any circumstances so naturally no liability is accepted for any issues which are likely to arise.

 I am always here if you need any further advice; please contact me using any of the contact details below.